 The Housing Choice Voucher program (Section 8)

-The Housing Choice Voucher Program (which is also known as Section 8) issues vouchers that pay a portion of the monthly rent for privately owned units.
-Seattle Housing Authority provides eligible households with a voucher (also known as a housing subsidy).
+The Housing Choice Voucher (HCV) program provides rental assistance for people with low incomes to rent homes owned by landlords in the private market.
+SHA provides eligible households with a voucher (also known as a housing subsidy) that pays a portion of the rent.
 Vouchers may be used to rent a unit from any landlord in Seattle eligible to participate in the program.

-Households in this program earn 30 percent of area median income or less to qualify, and pay the portion of rent and utilities not covered by the voucher—typically 30 to 40 percent of monthly income.
+Households in this program earn 50 percent or less of area median income to qualify, and pay the portion of rent and utilities not covered by the voucher—typically 30 to 40 percent of monthly income.

-Please note that the eligibility requirements for the Housing Choice Voucher program (set out below) differ from those of other programs.
+Please note that the eligibility requirements for the Housing Choice Voucher program differ from those of other programs.